 The criticism of the single-subject rule as a paper tiger, however, is somewhat overblown.
 We found 69 cases where the California Supreme Court considered a single-subject rule challenge (see Appendix Table 3, Single-Subject Rule Cases) including both legislative acts and popular initiatives.
 Of those 69 cases, the court used the rule to invalidate an act 8 times (11.6%).
 Of the 69 results, 57 dealt with legislative acts (82.6%); the remaining 12 concerned the initiative (17.4%).
 In the twelve cases where the California Supreme Court expressly considered a single-subject challenge to an initiative, it relied on the rule to invalidate all or part of an initiative twice (16.7%).
 The rule applied to invalidate a legislative act 6 times (10.5%).
 Several factors explain the higher numbers for legislative versus initiative acts.
 Obviously, the legislature enacts more legislation than the electorate does.
-The single-subject rule has applied to initiatives for only seventy of the initiative's 105 years, while the rule has limited the legislature for all of its 167 years.
-208 And there is a variant of the single-subject rule that applies only to legislative appropriations.
-209 Some of the 69 cases concern appropriations; no equivalent rule applies to the initiative.
+The single-subject rule has applied to initiatives for only seventy of the initiative's 105 years, while the rule has limited the legislature for all of its 167 years.208 And there is a variant of the single-subject rule that applies only to legislative appropriations.209 Some of the 69 cases concern appropriations; no equivalent rule applies to the initiative.
 And still the rule applied to a higher percentage of initiative than legislative acts.
 We recognize that the single-subject rule does not often apply.
 Still, the threat of a pre- or post-election single-subject challenge is an active deterrent to proponents who may otherwise push the envelope.
 As a practical matter, an initiative measure that has the financial and political backing to make it to the ballot is unlikely to run afoul of the single-subject rule.
-Well-heeled proponents are generally unwilling to risk placing an initiative on the ballot that could be vulnerable to a constitutional challenge.
-Proposed initiative measures are commonly prepared with the assistance of attorneys (if not single-subject rule).
+Well-heeled proponents are generally unwilling to risk placing an initiative measures are commonly prepared with the assistance of attorneys (if not 615 drafted by them outright), and then vetted through a public review process where proponents have the opportunity to amend the proposed initiative.210 Only then is the final proposed initiative submitted to the Attorney General to prepare the circulating title and summary.211 This process provides proponents time to identify and address potential defects in the form of the proposed initiative measure long before it reaches the voters.
+That explains the single-subject rule's infrequent application better than the rule's claimed weakness.